fractal-analytics-platform/fractal-server/docs/internals/users.md

 | is_verified | bool | | false |
 | <span style="background-color:teal;color:white">&nbsp;username&nbsp;</span> | string | * | null |

-The colored attribute (`username`) is specific for Fractal users, while the other attributes are [provided](https://github.com/fastapi-users/fastapi-users-db-sqlmodel/blob/main/fastapi_users_db_sqlmodel/__init__.py) by FastAPI Users.
+The colored attribute (`username`) is specific for Fractal users, while the other attributes are [the default ones from `fastapi-users`](https://fastapi-users.github.io/fastapi-users/latest/configuration/schemas/).

-In the startup phase, `fractal-server` always creates a default user, who also has the superuser privileges that are necessary for managing other users.
+In the startup phase, `fractal-server` creates a default user, who also has the superuser privileges that are necessary for managing other users.
 The credentials for this user are defined via the environment variables [`FRACTAL_ADMIN_DEFAULT_EMAIL`](../configuration.md/#fractal_server.config.Settings.FRACTAL_DEFAULT_ADMIN_EMAIL) (default: `admin@fractal.xy`) and